KhomsiAdam/CenSync/README.md

 # Usage

-Run PHP's Local Development Server with this custom command in your terminal:
+Run PHP's Local Development Server with this custom command in your terminal (localhost:8080):
 ```bash
 composer serve:local
 ```

-If you want to run the server on your local network for testing:
+If you want to run the server on your local network for testing (your local IP address, ex: 192.168.1.2:8080):
 ```bash
 composer serve:remote
 ```